jibi0059/creative-coding-final-project/README.md

 ### Time-based — Mingtao Qu

 My mechanic mainly focuses on the changing sky and lighthouse through a time-based system.
 The original artwork presents a dramatic nighttime seascape.
 I want to reinterpret this originally static painting as a dynamic environment that continuously changes over time.
 By creating a time cycle in p5.js, the sky will transition through different stages of the day, including dawn, daytime, sunset, and nighttime.
-At the same time, the clouds, sun, moon, and stars in the sky will gradually change throughout the cycle, creating different visual atmospheres and scene variations.
+At the same time, the sun, moon, stars, boat, lighthouse, and light reflections gradually change throughout the cycle, creating different visual atmospheres and scene variations.

 The lighthouse will also respond to the passage of time.
 During the daytime, the lighthouse light will appear faint or remain inactive.
 As the environment gradually shifts into nighttime, the lighthouse will begin glowing and sweeping across the sea, simulating realistic harbour lighting effects.
 This mechanic allows "time" itself to become part of the visual storytelling.
 Rather than simply recreating a single frozen moment from the original painting, our project transforms it into a living and continuously evolving scene.